pineapplemachine/Pretty-WhatsApp/readme.md

 # Usage

-To get an email with your chat history and attached files, select "Email chat" in the menu appearing when long press a conversation, or when tap the dots while viewing a conversation and select "More".
+To acquire an email with your chat history and attached files, select "Email chat" in the menu appearing when long pressing a conversation, or when tapping the dots while viewing a conversation and selecting "More".
 This script is intended for emailed chats sent with the "Attach media" option.
 After selecting the option, you'll be prompted to send an email.
-To use Pretty-WhatsApp you should view this email on your computer and download all the attachments into one directory.
+To use Pretty-WhatsApp you should view this sent email on your computer and download all the attachments into one directory.

 You can then run the script like this, which will cause a `pretty-whatsapp.html` file to be generated and written to the input directory given.